Despite The Facts, Trump Once Again Embraces Vaccine Skeptics

 "President-elect Trump has some doubts about the current vaccine policies," Kennedy said, according to a pool report, "and he has questions about it.
 His opinion doesn't matter but the science does matter, and we ought to be reading the science, and we ought to be debating the science.
 And that everybody ought to be able to be assured that the vaccines that we have — he's very pro-vaccine, as am I — but they're as safe as they possibly can be."

-The Trump campaign has not responded to two emails from NPR for confirmation of the vaccine commission.
 Kennedy, the son of Robert F. Kennedy and nephew of the late-Sen. Ted Kennedy, has been a high-profile environmental activist and lawyer for the Natural Resources Defense Council.
-But he has also lent his name and prominence to a controversial cause of whether vaccines, specifically the preservative called Thimerosal, cause autism, for which there is no evidence within the scientific community.
+But he has also lent his name and prominence to a controversial cause of whether vaccines, specifically the preservative called thimerosal, cause autism, for which there is no evidence within the scientific community.

 Alarm among medical authorities